-8.1.
-Separate Teams.
-Notwithstanding the foregoing paragraph, the district may operate or sponsor separate teams for members of each sex where selection for such teams is based upon competitive skill or the activity - involved is a contact sport.
-8.2.
-Equal opportunity.
+8.1. activity involved is a contact sport.

+8.2 Equal opportunity.
 The district will provide equal athletic opportunity for members of both sexes.
-Unequal aggregate expenditures for members of each sex or unequal expenditures for male and female teams will not constitute noncompliance with this section. - 9.
-Certain Different Treatment on the Basis of Sex Permitted.
+Unequal aggregate expenditures for members of each sex or unequal expenditures for male and female teams will not constitute noncompliance with this section.

+9. Certain Different Treatment on the Basis of Sex Permitted.
 Nothing herein shall be construed to prohibit the district from treating persons differently on the basis of sex as permitted by Title IX or 34 C.F.R. part 106.
-For example, and without limiting the foregoing, the district may provide separate toilet, locker room, and shower facilities on the basis of sex, but such facilities provided for students of one sex shall be comparable to such - facilities provided for students of the other sex.
+For example, and without limiting the foregoing, the district may provide separate toilet, locker room, and shower facilities on the basis of sex, but such facilities provided for students of one sex shall be comparable to such facilities provided for students of the other sex.
 10. Retaliation Prohibited.
+Neither the district nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, 34

-Neither the district nor any other person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX, 34 C.F.R. part 196, or this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
-The district will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a formal complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C. § 1232g, or FERPA regulations, 34 C.F.R. part 99, or as required by law, or to carry out the purposes of 34 C.F.R. part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
-Complaints alleging retailation may be filed according to shall be addressed pursuant to Board Policy 2006 (Complaint Procedure). - Specific Circumstances. - The exercise of rights protected under the First Amendment does not constitute retaliation prohibited by this section.
+10. Retaination Prohibited.
+Neither the district nor any other person may interdent, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Intel X, 34 C.F.R. part 106, or this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, proceeding, or hearing under this policy.
+The district will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report or filed a formal complaint, testified, assisted or participated or refused in any manner in an investigation, proceeding, or hearing under this policy.
+The district will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individual who has made a report of field a formal complaint of sexual harassment, any complainant, any individual who has been reported to be the perpetrator of sex discrimination, any respondent, and any witness, except as may be permitted by the FERPA statute, 20 U.S.C. § 1232g, or FERPA regulations, 34 C.F.R. part 99, or as required by law, or to carry out the purposes of 34 C.F.R. part 106, including the conduct of any investigation, hearing, or judicial proceeding arising thereunder.
+Complaints alleging retailation may be filed according to shall be addressed pursuant to Board Policy 2006 (Complaint Procedure).